Fears of ‘chaotic’ rescue as Afghan quake kills at least 1,000

 An unknown number of survivors remain stuck under rubble and in outlying areas, health and aid workers said, and rescue operations were complicated by difficult conditions including heavy rains, landslides and many villages being nestled in inaccessible hillside areas.

 The death toll is expected to rise as rescue teams search for people buried under the ground.
-Earthquakes can cause widespread damage in Afghanistan because many dwellings in the countryside can be poorly built and lack stable structures.
+Earthquakes can cause widespread damage in Afghanistan because many dwellings in the countryside are poorly built and lack stable structures.

 Aid operations and rescue missions are underway to help those worst affected by the earthquake, although responders are struggling to reach more remote areas.